oscar9181/personal_blog/README.md

 + I would like to comment on my post

 ### Homepage
-The homepage contains posts made by users and random quotes are displayed right below the navigation bar.file:///home/oscar/Downloads/home.png
+The homepage contains blogs made by users and random quotes are displayed right below the navigation bar.

+## **Technologies used**
+1. Flask
+2. HTML5
+3. Bootstrap5

 # License